 Vertical farming increases your total canopy area and increases your total yield while decreasing the average cost per pound.

-Every grow operation is unique and requires a customized installation.
+Every grow operation is unique and requires a customized installation and vertical grow room design.
 What works for one cannabis cultivator may not necessarily work the same way for the next.
 Location, building structure, size, locality, local laws, local climate weather patterns, OSHA compliance, and SEISMIC compliance, are just a few factors to consider.

 Types of Vertical Setups

-Vertical farms can be set up in all kinds of facilities, ranging from warehouses, large buildings, storage containers and mobile grow boxes.
+Vertical farms and a vertical grow system can be set up in all kinds of facilities, ranging from warehouses, large buildings, storage containers and mobile grow boxes.
 But all of them really fall under two basic categories: true vertical and stacked vertical.

 In true vertical farming, you’ll see the plants growing out of the side of a column, with all the nutrients and water dripping top down.
 Organic kale, lettuce, and other greens are commonly grown in true vertical farms.
 There are many different variations of this method, but all of them have the same goal in mind.